Crimean Tatar Advocates Build Congressional Alliance Following Chicago Consulate Meeting

 From Tragedy to Strength: Personal Story of Survival and Fight for Home

 ZAREMA: A couple of weeks ago, we got a call from our grandmother.
 She’s 87 years old and currently in Crimea.
-This call influenced our specific understanding of what we wanted to write in that article .
+This call influenced our specific understanding of what we wanted to share in that article .
 Our grandparents, relatives and all our ethnic Ukrainians friends have been living under occupation since 2014.
 Since the beginning of the occupation, our Grandmother Leviza has never stopped believing that justice will prevail and Ukraine will return to Crimea.

 Our grandmother is from a noble aristocratic family of the Karashaysky (Qarashaysky) dynasty – she is a strong-spirited and unwavering woman.
 We have always seen her as an example of resilience and self-control.
 She says we represent our nation and should set an example for others